Iamsbharti/my-twitter/README.md

 - User can send direct message to the users from Message section
 - A tweet can be bookmarked
 - User gets real time notification when someone send a direct message.
+- Password can be reset by getting a 6 digit code on the email

 ### Additional Features